The Council of Horses Oracle, by Sandra Wallin and illustrated by Kim McElroy

 Bear & Company, 9781591434931, 40 cards, 192 pages, October 2024

-In her wise and colorful deck, The Council of Horses Oracle, Sandra Wallin weaves together guidance from our equine helpers with stunning artwork from Kim McElroy.
+In their wise and colorful deck, The Council of Horses Oracle, Sandra Wallin and Kim McElroy weave together guidance from our equine helpers with stunning artwork.

 Sandra Wallin studied science and education, and earned a master’s degree in counseling psychology.
 She is currently pursuing a Doctorate in Ecopsychology.
 In her work, she pulls experience from three decades as a psychotherapist, teacher, and mentor.
 Along with her work with horses, Sandra utilizes modalities such as Psych-K and Bruce Lipton’s Biology of Belief to work with women who are ready to walk a new path.
 Though she has studied with many amazing people, Wallin says her most influential teachers have been horses, whom she credits for taking her (and her clients) beyond her belief ceiling to a place where all things are possible.1